Quasolaris/X-Touch-Mini-Linux-Volume-Control/README.md

   - Next
   - Previous
 - MC Button switches between two outputs (ex.
 Speakers and Headphones), which are set on script start
+- Button next to MC (Row 2 button on the bottom) set the outputs
 - Record Button Resets Terminal view, in case error messages made it unreadable

 ## Implemented Mappings (Work in Progress)